Global Currency Hedging with Ambiguity

 54 Pages Posted: 31 Aug 2020 Last revised: 18 Sep 2023

 Date Written: August 28, 2020

-This paper addresses the question of optimal currency exposure for a risk-and-ambiguity-avers international investor.
-A robust mean-variance model with smooth ambiguity preferences is used to derive the optimal currency exposure.
-In the theoretical part, we show that the sample-efficient currency demand can be calculated as the solution to a generalized ridge regression.
-Through the lens of these results, we demonstrate that our ambiguity-based model offers a new explanation of the home currency bias.
-The investor's dislike for model uncertainty induces a disproportionately high currency hedging demand.
-The empirical analysis of currency overlay strategies employs the foreign exchange, equity, and bond returns over the period from 1999 to 2018.
-Our out-of-sample back-tests illustrate that accounting for ambiguity enhances the stability of estimated optimal currency exposures and significantly improves the portfolio performance net of transaction costs.
+This paper addresses the problem of optimal currency allocation for a risk-and-ambiguity-averse international investor.
+A robust mean-variance model with smooth ambiguity preferences is used to derive the optimal currency exposure in closed form.
+In the theoretical part of the paper, we characterize the sample-efficient currency hedging demand as the solution to a generalized ridge regression.
+Through the lens of these results, we show that the investor's dislike for model uncertainty induces stronger currency hedging demand.
+The empirical analysis demonstrates how ambiguity leads to a larger estimation bias and simultaneously narrows the confidence interval of the sample efficient optimal currency exposure.
+The out-of-sample backtest illustrates that accounting for ambiguity enhances the stability of optimal currency allocation over time and significantly reduces portfolio volatility net of transaction costs.

 JEL Classification: D81, D83, F31, G11, G15